jcyannotty/OpenBT/README.md

 find it, then it will use it for the build.
 Otherwise, it will automatically obtain a copy of Eigen for internal use.

-We presently test OpenBTMixing with both [Open MPI](https://www.open-mpi.org) and [MPICH](https://www.mpich.org) MPI implementations.
+We presently test OpenBTMixing with both Open MPI and MPICH.
 In addition, we have successfully tested with the Intel MPI implementation and have used the Python package with MPI implementations installed
 * via package managers such as Ubuntu's Advanced Packaging Tool (`apt`) and `homebrew` on macOS;
 * by experts on clusters and that are available as modules; and